karaMuha/go-movie/README.md

 However I can still recommend this literature to those with no prior experience with microservices.

 ## Todos
-- dockerize the serivces
+- refactor error handling
 - implement graceful shutdown in each service and make sure to inform kafka in case of service shutdown to prevent message loss
-- implement a solution for observability and save logs and telemetric data in a seperate database
+- implement a solution for observability and tracing
-- add Prometheus/Grafana to visualize telemetric data
+- visualize telemetric data
 - send feedback to author

 ## What next?